denyncrawford/react-filter/README.md

 ## Installation

-This packages is only published to the jsr registry, please follow the instructions on [the module page](https://jsr.io/@denyncrawford/react-filters) to see how to install it for your specific runtime/package manager.
+This package is published on the jsr registry, please follow the instructions on [the module's page](https://jsr.io/@denyncrawford/react-filters) to see how to install it for your specific runtime/package manager.

 ## Usage

-Once the package is installed, you can import the `useFilter` hook from the package and use it in your React component.
+Once installed, you can import the `useFilter` hook from the package and use it in your React component.
 Here's an example:

 ```tsx
 import { useFilter } from "@denyncrawford/react-filters";